My History Blog, Focussing mostly on Roman and Mediaeval Times

 (The main building is the Renaissance palace; the older north wing can be seeen to the left)

-In 1284, the problems between Norway and the Hanseatic League reached a new peak (I'll get back to details about that when I'm covering the history of the Hanseatic League), with the League basically blockading Norway.
-Alv wasn't going to play that game and personally led some privateers, sinking a bunch of Hansa ships and gaining renown as 'mighty pirate'.
+In 1284, the problems between Norway and the Hanseatic League reached a new peak, with the League basically blockading Norway.
+Alv wasn't going to play that game and personally led some privateers, sinking a bunch of Hanseatic ships and gaining renown as 'mighty pirate'.
 A year later, the Danish king Erik V 'Klipping' (Erik the Coin Clipper) joined the side of the Hanseatic League.
 Erik was a cousin of the dowager Queen Ingeborg, and there was still the issue of an unpaid dowry between her and the rest of her family.
 So Alv had a double reason to add good ol' viking-ing to the privateering, and started to harry the coasts of Denmark.

 But in the end King Eirik Magnusson of Norway made peace with the Hanseatic League - sinking ships doesn't really help with the economy in the long run.
 He had to pay a fine of 6000 mark silver, a huge sum at the time, and a sum he didn't really have.
 Plus there was still war going on with Denmark.
 A number of nobles, centered around Eirik's younger brother Duke Håkon (the later King Håkon V), started an opposition against Alv Erlingsson whom they held responsible for the mess.
 Though for the time being Alv remained in power.

 He went on an embassy to King Edward I of England where he - successfully - tried to loan 2000 mark silver and hire mercenaries for the war with Denmark.
-I wonder a bit why Edward would be willing to help Alv and/or the King of Norway, but maybe Kathryn can shed a light on that (if it were Edward II, I'd have said he had a soft spot for pirates, lol).
+I wonder a bit why Edward would be willing to help Alv and/or the King of Norway, but maybe Kathryn can shed a light on that.
 Meanwhile back home, the Danish King Erik had solved his little civil war that had prevented him from participating in the peace negotiatons between the King of Norway and the Hanseatic League.
 He now made his own peace with King Eirik Magnusson of Norway.

 Fortress Entrance (Festningsporten, 1553)